KNOW. LOVE. SERVE.

 New Bethany Ministries is located in the heart of Southside Bethlehem.
 The mission of New Bethany Ministries is to provide care, services, and facilities to the homeless, the hungry, the mentally ill, and the poor with a level of quality that exceeds that of secular agencies.
 Serve opportunities are available on the 1st Saturday of each month through Saturday Serve (see above) and the last Saturday of each month.

-Team Contacts: Sue Stevens and Bill Stevens
+Last Saturday of the month: Sue Stevens and Bill Stevens

 Northeast Ministry's primary focus is to help the children living in the Marvine/Pembroke public housing community reach their potential in life and break the cycle of dependence by providing them with the personal and spiritual resources to improve the quality of their lives.